n8tb1t/use-scroll-position/README.md

 `element`      | Get scroll position for a specified element by reference.
 `useWindow`      | Use `window.scroll` instead of `document.body.getBoundingClientRect()` to detect scroll position.
 `wait`      | The `timeout` in ms. Good for performance.
+'boundingElement | if `useWindow` is false, provide a scrollable parent of `element`

 > The `useScrollPosition` returns `prevPos` and `currPos`.